hyperkai/django-blog/simple-blog/README.md

 simple-blog / Dockerfile

-There's already been "docker-compose.yml" and "Dockerfile" in this folder.
+There are "docker-compose.yml" and "Dockerfile.

-Run "docker-compose down -v --rmi" to remove all containers, volumes and images.
+*Run "docker-compose down -v --rmi" to remove all containers, volumes and images.

 ===